 In 2018-19, the majority of participating families had children in traditional elementary school.
-The next largest group was families of middle schoolers, representing 13% of participants.
+Families with children in middle school parents made up 13%.

 Participants by School

 Parent University is promoted through schools themselves as well as made available through district outreach.
 Previous evaluations of Parent University have demonstrated the importance of school involvement in Parent University as a critical factor for family involvement.